Select Language:

 Acute Stress

 Acute stress is the body’s immediate and short-term response to a perceived threat or demand.
 It’s the kind of stress we experience in response to specific situations or events, such as public speaking, a near miss while driving, or an upcoming deadline.
-Acute stress triggers the body’s “fight or flight” response, activating the sympathetic nervous system and releasing stress hormones like adrenaline and cortisol.
+Acute stress triggers the body’s “fight or flight” response, activating the sympathetic nervous system and releasing stress hormones like adrenaline and cortisol, which can contribute to stress related eczema on hands.

 Physiologically, acute stress can cause rapid heartbeat, shallow breathing, heightened alertness, and increased muscle tension.
 While acute stress is a natural and adaptive response that can help us navigate challenging situations, prolonged exposure to acute stressors without adequate recovery time can have negative consequences on our physical and mental health.